Jelrix

 Overview

 Jelrix was developed as a medicine used to repair defects to the cartilage in the knee in patients who are experiencing symptoms (such as pain and problems moving the knee).
-It was to be used in patients whose bones have finished growing and with defects of a surface area between 2 and 12 cm².
+It was to be used in patients whose bones have finished growing and who have defects of a surface area between 2 and 12 cm².

 Jelrix is a dispersion and solution for implantation containing cartilage-forming cells, that have been prepared from the patient’s own tissue.

-The company presented results from one main study involving 100 adults and adolescents from 14 years of age with cartilage defects in the knee and whose bones finished growing.
-All patients received Jelrix.
-The main measure of effectiveness was the knee injury and osteoarthritis outcome score (KOOS), which assesses the pain, symptoms, impact on daily living, sport and recreational activities, and quality of life.
-It is graded on a scale from 0 to 100 (where 0 means severest symptoms and 100 means no symptoms).
-The KOOS was self-measured by patients 24 months and 60 months after treatment.
-In addition, the results from the Jelrix study were compared with those from another study where patients were treated with microfracture (a type of surgery used to treat defects in cartilage).
+The company presented results from one main study involving 100 adults and adolescents from 14 years of age with cartilage defects in the knee and whose bones in the joint had finished growing.
+All patients received Jelrix; the main measure of effectiveness was the knee injury and osteoarthritis outcome score (KOOS), which assesses the severity of symptoms such as pain, impact on daily living, sport and other physically demanding activities, and quality of life.
+It is graded on a scale from 0 to 100 (where 0 means the most severe symptoms and 100 means no symptoms).
+In addition to receiving Jelrix, patients in the study underwent surgery and received rehabilitation.
+There was no comparison group in this main study.

 The company informed the Agency that there are no ongoing clinical trials or compassionate use programmes with Jelrix.